Modified Friedmann Equations from Maxwell-Weyl Gauge Theory: Introduction

 The general theory of relativity, proposed by Albert Einstein, is a fundamental theory of gravity that forms the basis for our current understanding of cosmology.
 One of the most successful theories in cosmology is the $\Lambda$CDM model which describes the universe as being composed of dark matter, dark energy, and baryonic matter.
 It assumes that the universe is homogeneous and isotropic on large scales and that it began with a hot and dense Big Bang.
 However, there are several reasons we need to generalize current cosmological models.
 Addressing some of the most fundamental questions in physics, such as the nature of dark matter and dark energy, the origin and evolution of the universe, and the potential existence of other universes or dimensions beyond our own.
 By exploring these questions and developing more sophisticated models, we can gain deeper insights into the nature of reality and our place in the cosmos.

-In this context, the gauge theory of gravity provides a powerful framework to reach a more comprehensive cosmological model by extending the gravitation theory to include additional fields and symmetries.
 In the 1950s and 1960s, physicists such as Yang-Mills, Utiyama, and Kibble began exploring the application of gauge theory to the study of fundamental forces, including gravity \citep{Yang:1954Conservation,Utiyama:1956Invariant,Kibble:1961LorentzInvariance}.
-They developed the concept of gauge invariance, which played a key role in the development of the Standard Model of particle physics.
+They developed the concept of gauge invariance, which played a key role in the development of the Standard Model of particle physics and lead to develop the concept of the gauge theory of gravity.
+The gauge theory of gravity provides a powerful framework to reach a more comprehensive gravitational model by extending the gravitation theory to include additional fields and symmetries.
 In this framework, gravity is described as a curvature of space-time, and the force of gravity is seen as a manifestation of the curvature.
 This has important implications for cosmology, as it implies that the large-scale structure of the universe is intimately connected to the curvature of space-time.
 For example, the gauge theory of gravity, which is based on the Weyl group, constitutes a potent framework for understanding the properties and behavior of the universe on its largest scales, and scale invariance plays a key role in this framework \citep{Bregman:1973Weyl,Charap:1973GaugeWeyl,Dirac:1973LongRange,Kasuya:1975Weyl,Rosen:1982Weyl}.
+The scale invariance is a well-known symmetry \citep{Dirac:1936Wave,Mack:1969Finite} that has been studied in many cosmological contexts especially in early and late-time universe models (for recent development, see \citep{Shaposhnikov:2009Scale,Israelit:2011Weyl,Bars:2013LocalConf,Aguila:2014PresentAccelerated,Karananas:2016Scale,Ferreira:2018Inflation,Casas:2019Scale,Ghilencea:2021GaugingScale,Tang:2020WeylSymmetry}).
+These studies reveal that in order to gain additional insights into physical systems, one can use new symmetries or expand the existing symmetries within the system.